 Referral Targeting with Business Intelligence

-“Every doctor that works here – and this is very unique – is involved in marketing themselves and marketing the practice,” explains Bergh.
-“When we host a suite at a Rockie’s baseball game, we’ll have five or six of our doctors attend and they don’t just sit down and watch baseball.
+“Every doctor that works here—and this is very unique—is involved in marketing themselves and marketing the practice,” explains Bergh.
+“When we host a suite at a Rockie’s baseball game, we’ll have 5 or 6 of our doctors attend, and they don’t just sit down and watch baseball.
 They’re pouring cocktails for the referring doctors, they’re talking to them, they’re passing out their business cards.”

-Therefore, when it came to Panorama’s attention that a competing orthopedic group would no longer be accepting insurance from two major commercial insurance providers, Panorama knew they had an opportunity to leverage the active engagement and teamwork of their physicians to gain a large new block of patient business.
+Therefore, when it came to Panorama’s attention that a competing orthopedic group would no longer be accepting insurance from 2 major commercial insurance providers, Panorama Orthopedics & Spine knew they had an opportunity to leverage the active engagement and teamwork of their physicians to gain a large new block of patient business.

 To be strategic about efforts, they needed additional intelligence on:

 - Referral patterns of primary care physicians

 With about 4,000 physicians considered as referral sources locally or within the state of Colorado, Panorama was already using Marketware as a central repository for taking notes and documenting interactions to referring with physicians.

 To be more strategic in their approach to winning physician referrals over competitors, they needed to know:

 - What percentage of business did their competitor currently get from the two commercial payers?